biointec/nexus/README.md

 In this case, there are similar but less options:

 ```
- [Visualization options]
- -d   --visualization-depth		Depth of the visualized neighborhood around the paths of interest [default = 3]
- -o   --output-files		Prefix of the output files that will be created during the visualization process [default = basefilename]
+ Following input parameters are required:
+  <basefilename>      base filename of the input index
+  <k>                 the de Bruijn parameter of the index
+  <path>              a comma-separated list of node identifiers
+                      (e.g., 1,9,20)

+ [options]
+  -e/--max-ed         maximum edit distance [default = 0]

- -s   --sa-sparseness	suffix array sparseness factor [default = 1]
+  -s/--sa-sparseness  suffix array sparseness factor [default = 16]

- -c   --cp-sparseness	sparseness factor that indicates how many checkpoints must be stored to identify nodes.
+  -c/--cp-sparseness  sparseness factor that indicates how many
+                      checkpoints must be stored to identify nodes.
                       Use "none" to use no checkpoints.
+Choose a
-Choose a value that was also used during the building process.[default = 128]
+                      value that was also used during the building

-Following input files are required:
-	<base filename>.txt: input text T
-	<base filename>.cct: character counts table
-	<base filename>.sa.[saSF]: sparse suffix array, with suffix array sparseness factor [saSF] elements
-	<base filename>.sa.bv.[saSF]: bitvector indicating which elements of the suffix array are stored.
-	<base filename>.bwt: BWT of T
-	<base filename>.rev.bwt: BWT of the reverse of T
-	<base filename>.brt: Prefix occurrence table of T
+                      process. [default = 128]

+  -d/--depth          Depth of the visualized neighborhood around the
+                      paths of interest [default = 3]

+  -b/--bundle-edges   Bundle edges stemming from different strains
+                      together.
+Recommended when many strains are
+                      present [default = false]

-	<base filename>.rev.brt: Prefix occurrence table of the reverse of T
+  -o/--output-files   Prefix of the output files that will be created
-	<base filename>.DBG: variable k and the compressed de Bruijn graph.
-	<base filename>.B.left: bitvector B_left for the compressed de Bruijn graph.
-	<base filename>.B.right.[cpSF]: bitvector B_right for the compressed de Bruijn graph, with checkpoint sparseness factor [cpSF].
-	<base filename>.B.right.full.[cpSF]: bitvector B_right_full for the compressed de Bruijn graph, with checkpoint sparseness factor [cpSF].
-	<base filename>.left.map: node identifier mapping corresponding to B_left.
-	<base filename>.right.map.[cpSF]: node identifier mapping corresponding to B_right, with checkpoint sparseness factor [cpSF].
+                      during the visualization process [default =
+                      basefilename]

 ```